Skip to main content

 1. Financial risk assessment designation needs to be changed;

 If an organization is placed on financial corrective action regarding claim submissions, they will be required to submit 100% documentation for three months.
-After the end of three months, CVAD finance and the grant mangers will determine if the corrective action status is released in full, released with conditions or extended.
+After the end of three months, finance and the grant coordinators will determine if the corrective action status is released in full, released with conditions or extended.

-Financial corrective action and probationary status impacts the entire organization, therefore, all CVAD grant projects within an organization are affected.
+Financial corrective action and probationary status impacts the entire organization, therefore, all grant projects within an organization are affected.

 Programmatic Corrective Action